andy-j-block/COVID_Web_Scraper/README.md

 #### *Initialization*
 * gets the directories commonly used in the program and stores their locations as variables
-* gets the Chrome and Git bash executables for use later and stores their locations as variables
 * gets the current day and month and stores those as variables for later use

 #### *COVID Tracking Project Data*
-* creates an instance of the ChromeDriver webdriver and alerts the user if there is a Chrome/ChromeDriver version mismatch
 * navigates to the COVID Tracking Project's web API and downloads the daily case data
 * saves the most recent data into the root directory and moves old data to the `CTP_data` sub-folder